 - Three bits can represent a maximum of eight different values.

 - Given some number of bits, n, we can use them to represent a maximum of 2n different values.

-For reasons of efficiency, Scala (like many other languages) specifies that a specific
+For reasons of efficiency, Scala (like many other languages) specifies that a standard

 number of bits — 32 to be precise — is used for storing each and every value of type